bayfrontmedia/veil/README.md

 ## Veil

-A fast, lightweight, framework agnostic PHP template engine.
+A fast, lightweight, framework-agnostic PHP template engine.

 Although there are some respectable, well-known PHP template engines available, most of them can be extremely complex and include a great deal of customized syntax to learn.
 In addition, using proprietary libraries to perform simple functions and iterations can introduce unnecessary complexity and overhead, especially since PHP is a templating language in and of itself.